Tumpak Sewu Waterfall: The Best Routes and Entry Points

 • Entrance tickets to Tumpak Sewu - The Best Waterfall in Indonesia Happy Irish Wanderers

-The last thing to do is to ascend back up.
-You can retrace your steps the same way you came down or opt for a different view by exiting through the West Side Entrance.
-Just keep in mind that the West Side Exit involves climbing numerous ladders on the way up.
+The final step is the ascent back up.
+You can either retrace your steps up the East Side Entrance or choose a different view by exiting through the West Side Entrance.

-The hike back up from Tumpak Sewu waterfall - The Best Waterfall in Indonesia Happy Irish Wanderers
+The hike back up from Tumpak Sewu - The Best Waterfall in Indonesia Happy Irish Wanderers

 Regardless of your choice, both exits are steep, tough going, and will surely get your heart pumping!
-Again, take your time and you will be fine.
+Just take your time and you will be fine.

 Do I Need a Guide to Visit Tumpak Sewu Waterfall?